smithy-lang/smithy-rs/design/src/overview.md

 ## Acknowledgments

-This design was vastly improved by countless hours of 1:1s with the members of the SDK org who generously gave their time to answer all my questions, sometimes multiple times.
-Outside the SDK org, David Barsky, iliana etaoin and Carl Lerche provided continuous feedback outside the scope of their day jobs that had a massive impact on the final design.
-And of course, the design builds on the learnings, ideas, and GitHub issues of the 142 Rusoto contributors who built this first and learned the hard way.
+The design builds on the learnings, ideas, hard work, and GitHub issues of the 142 Rusoto contributors & thousands of users who built this first and learned the hard way.

 ## External API Overview